sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language/README.md

 ### Related works:
 * The research results for Neural Network Knowledge Based system for the tasks of collision avoidance is put in separate repository and is available here: https://github.com/sichkar-valentyn/Matlab_implementation_of_Neural_Networks

+* The study of Neural Networks for Computer Vision in autonomous vehicles and robotics is put in separate repository and is available here: https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision

 ## Description
 The Semantic Web languages OWL and RDF enable knowledge representation by means of a Knowledge Base, i.e., a knowledge repository - not just a database.
 Knowledge Base consists of two parts: ontology and individuals, i.e., instances of classes in the ontology.
 Created Alarm-Warning System shows the statements of the System according to the values of sensors in given time.
 Types of used notations: _N3, json, latex, owl, owl Manchester, owl functional, rdf, turtle._